 Other Steps to Protect Your Privacy

 Google’s reach across the internet is pervasive, and most of us have come to rely on the services Google provides.
 This makes it almost impossible to avoid having Google track some of your information online.
 There are some things you can do to reduce your footprint in Google in addition to the steps listed above.
 Spreading your web searches across different search engines helps keep any one company from creating a total picture of who you are.
 Using different browsers to access different types of information can also help muddle your information online.
+If you take your privacy seriously, you might even consider these alternatives to various Google products.

 Using a VPN to connect to the internet can put a middleman between you and the information you search for online.
 Simply doing internet searches, YouTube searches, and browsing through a VPN can restrict the information Google is able to collect about your habits online.
 Consider signing up for a quality VPN service to help safeguard your privacy.

 Remember that this will not work if you are signed in on any of your Google accounts.
 This includes things like YouTube and Gmail.
 However, by changing the settings of your Google account you can already limit what Google knows about you!
+It’s not just Google you need to worry about.
+Other platforms like LinkedIn also store lots of information about you.
+Here’s how to delete your LinkedIn account.